Shoot of Two Worlds short film in Stornoway Feb/March 2019

 Young people are supported to make their own films through all processes by professional practitioners.
 Digiheb films are made entirely by the young people attending the workshops.

-The 2017-2019 project will meet at An Lanntair Arts Centre in Stornoway in the Community room from 7pm to 9.30pm and will run on Monday nights starting on Monday 8th May 2017.
+The 2017-2019 project will meet at An Lanntair Arts Centre in Stornoway in the Community room from 7pm to 9.00pm and will run on Monday nights.

 Young people are able to join Digiheb at any point in the programme.
 The workshops deliver film making techniques using broadcast standard equipment.
 A variety of cameras are used ranging from Sony ZR and Panasonic 4k to Go-Pro and canon stills cameras.
 Workshops cover Photography, Storyboarding, Script writing, Acting for camera, Camera operation, Sound & Music, Lighting, Editing, Directing, Production and Floor management.

 Various film genres are developed at Digiheb including drama, documentary and animation and television puppetry.
 Young people are encouraged to develop their own film ideas and work together on developing these film projects towards production.

 The workshops provide a wide variety of art form training through practical experience.
 The young people do everything required to make the films.
 The aim is to empower participants by building their confidence and extending their creativity.